2sync

 Best forAuthorRating

-Cute beginner-friendly planningI love watermelon <34.75/5
+Cute beginner-friendly planningI love watermelon <34.68 (44 ratings)

-This weekly planner pairs a playful, colorful design with straightforward task management.
+This weekly planner pairs a playful, green-themed design with straightforward task management.
 Each day gets its own section with checkboxes, and the overall layout is intuitive enough for someone who has never used Notion templates before.

 If you want a weekly schedule that feels personal and approachable rather than corporate, this one fits.
 The design stands out from the more minimal options on this list, making it a good choice if visual personality helps you stay motivated to plan consistently.